tuosuniversity/Vellum/Output/EN/4_Perception in Practice/46_Ontological_Reassignment.md

 ## Article 3

-### SEO-Optimized Title: Ontological Reassignment: The Holistic Framework for Redesigning Your Reality and True Self-Expression
+### Ontological Reassignment: The Holistic Framework for Redesigning Your Reality and True Self-Expression

 **Article Body:**